NVIDIA/cloud-native-stack/CONTRIBUTING.md

 # Contribute to the NVIDIA EGX Platform

-Want to hack on the NVIDIA EGX PlatformProject?
+Want to hack on the NVIDIA EGX Platform Project?
 Awesome!
 We only require you to sign your work, the below section describes this!

 ## Sign your work